X Base Outdoor Concrete Bench

 Here is a view of the counter sunk holes on the top 2×3, it’s a little blurry!

-Last is the decorative X on the base!
+Last is the decorative X on the base of the concrete outdoor bench!
 Make sure and always measure your own project, don’t go off the measurements of someone else’s!!
 Trust me on this one, I am not perfect and therefore my woodworking is not perfect…so I always measure, measure, measure!!
 I did the solid part of the X first and then did the smaller split pieces!
 I also ripped my 1×2 down to 1″ instead of 1 1/2″ on the table saw…it just looked like a better fit!

 Again, I clearly was rushing and didn’t take pics of the rest of the X!
 So finish the X with the two pieces and look at the printable plans if you have any questions!!
 Then the woodworking part is complete!!

-Now, I stained mine!
+Now, I sanded and stained mine!
 I used provincial by Minwax!

 Hello, Thanks for the wonderful plans and for sharing your insight as you built it for potential future modifications.
 I was wondering, are they top-heavy at all?
 I have kids and just don’t want one tipping a bench onto another.
 Also, are they cumbersome to move?